alncat/opusDSD/README.md

 - the fourth argument is the apix of the generated volumes, you can specify a target value
 - the final argument is the dimension of latent space

-change to ```/work/hrd/analyze.15/kmeans20``` to checkout the reference*.mrc, which are the reconstructions correspond to the cluster centroids.
+change to directory ```./data/ribo/analyze.16/kmeans16``` to checkout the reference*.mrc, which are the reconstructions correspond to the cluster centroids.

 Finally, you can also retrieve the star files for images in each cluster using

 ```
-sh parse_pose.sh run_data.star 1.35 192 /work/hrd/ 15 20
+sh parse_pose.sh run_data.star 1.77 240 ./data/ribo/ 16 16
 ```

 - The first argument after ```parse_pose.sh``` is the star file of all images